-Wash sheets at least once a week, in hot water (about 130 F).
+Change your bed often.
+Wash sheets at least once a week in hot water (about 130 F).

-Encase them in allergy-proof covers and don’t forget the box spring!
+Protect mattresses and pillows.
+Encase them in allergy-proof covers, and don’t forget the box spring.
 These aren’t the old plastic covers that crinkle every time you roll over.
-New covers are made of tightly woven, breathable fabric that’s much more comfortable.
+New ones are made of tightly woven, breathable fabric that’s much more comfortable.
 The “pore size” should be 10 microns or smaller.

-Use a high-efficiency air filter on your air conditioning and heating units.
-Air filters are rated on what's called the MERV scale.
+Filter your air.
+Use high-efficiency air filters on your AC and heating units.
+They're rated on what's called the MERV scale.
 You want something that’s a MERV 11 or 12.
-Change the filter every three months
+Change the filter every 3 months.